 Which one is best for your needs depends largely on how much maintenance you want to (and have the budget to) provide to keep your green wall looking lush.

 Moss walls, on the other hand, are a one-time development and installation cost with little to no maintenance costs associated.
-For more information and specs on The Fat Plant Society moss walls and designs, we invite you to download our spec sheet that provides detail on the our moss and installation process.
+For more information and specs on The Fat Plant Society moss walls and designs, we invite you to download our spec sheet that provides detail on our moss and installation process.

-Both living walls and moss walls have incredible visual appeal and provide numerous health benefits and frankly, we’re in love with both but have chosen moss (along with succulents) as our materials of choice at The Fat Plant Society.
+Both living walls and moss walls have incredible visual appeal and provide numerous health benefits and frankly, we’re in love with both but have chosen moss (along with super sustainable succulents) as our materials of choice at The Fat Plant Society.

 So that’s the skinny folks.
 We can guarantee that bringing green into your workplace and living space has enormous benefits.